-A few months ago I was referred to something they call a “pain management specialist” for steroid injections, meant to relieve a chronic pain in my neck (and I don’t mean the husband - ba-dum-bump).
+A while ago I was referred to something they call a “pain management specialist” for steroid injections, meant to relieve a chronic pain in my neck (and I don’t mean the husband – waka waka waka).

-I walked into the office and announced myself to the receptionist, who promptly handed me The Clipboard — you know, the one with the eleventy million forms that require you to write out your name and address eleventy million times even though it doesn’t change from form to form.
-(Do you hear that, doctor office people?
+I walked in and announced myself to the receptionist, who promptly handed me The Clipboard – you know, the one with the twelvish million forms requiring you to write out your name and address twelvish million times even though it hasn’t changed since the last time you wrote it for the twelvish millionth time 30 seconds ago.
+(Hear that, doctor office people?
 IT DOESN’T CHANGE.
 Copy.
 Paste.
 Look into it.)
-I sat down and braced myself for the inevitable hand cramps, ignoring the shitty home improvement reality show playing silently on the lobby TV.
+I found a seat and started in, ignoring the shitty home improvement reality show playing silently on the lobby TV.

 Question #14: Rate the level of your pain, on a scale of 1 to 10.